 In the left navigation, select Resource groups.
 Then select Add.

 For Subscription, select the name of the Azure subscription in which you want to create the resource group.

 Type a unique name for the resource group.
 The system immediately checks to see if the name is available in the currently selected Azure subscription.

 Select a region for the resource group.

 On the Review + Create page, select Create.

 Create an Event Hubs namespace

-An Event Hubs namespace provides a unique scoping container, referenced by its fully qualified domain name, in which you create one or more event hubs.
+An Event Hubs namespace provides a unique scoping container, in which you create one or more event hubs.
 To create a namespace in your resource group using the portal, do the following actions:

-In the Azure portal, and click Create a resource at the top left of the screen.
+In the Azure portal, and select Create a resource at the top left of the screen.

-In Create namespace, enter a namespace name.
+Enter a name for the namespace.
 The system immediately checks to see if the name is available.